bcgov/data-publication/pages/dps_bcdc_w_applications.md

 **URL**: This is automatically generated once the title is filled in.

-**Organization**: This is the Ministry or Organization under which the metadata record is created.
+**Organization**: This is the higher level organization responsible for the items described in the metadata.

-**Sub-Organization**: This is the Sub-Organization (often the Branch or Division) under which the metadata record is created.
+**Sub-Organization**: This is the custodial organization (often the Branch or Division) responsible for data or items.

 **Description**: Provide a meaningful description of the application here.
 Be sure to include any information that would be relevant to an end-user of your application.